Cogent Communications Holdings Inc at UBS Global TMT Conference

 John Christopher Hodulik - UBS Investment Bank, Research Division - MD, Sector Head of the United States Communications Group and Telco & Pay TV Analyst

-Good afternoon, everyone.
-Welcome back.
-I'm John Hodulik, the media and telecom analyst here at UBS.
-And I'm very pleased to announce, our next guest is Dave Schaeffer, the CEO of Cogent Communications.
+So good morning, yes, still good morning.
+I'm John Hodulik, the telecom and media analyst here at UBS.
+And I'm very pleased to have Dave Schaeffer, the Founder and CEO of Cogent Communications with us.
 Dave, thanks for being here.

 David Schaeffer - Cogent Communications Holdings, Inc. - Founder, Chairman, CEO & President